tomas-fryza/avr-course/labs/07-i2c/README.md

 3. Program the functions that will be able to save the current time values to the RTC DS3231.

+4. Consider an application for temperature and humidity measurements.
+Use sensor DHT12, real time clock DS3231, LCD, and one LED.
+Every minute, the temperature, humidity, and time is requested from Slave devices and values are displayed on LCD screen.
+When the temperature is above the threshold, turn on the LED.

+   Draw a flowchart of `TIMER1_OVF_vect` (which overflows every 1&nbsp;sec) for such Meteo station.
+The image can be drawn on a computer or by hand.
+Use clear description of individual algorithm steps.

+5. Draw a timing diagram of I2C signals when calling function `rtc_read_years()`.
+Let this function reads one byte-value from RTC DS3231 address `06h` (see RTC datasheet) in the range `00` to `99`.
+Specify when the SDA line is controlled by the Master device and when by the Slave device.
+Draw the whole request/receive process, from Start to Stop condition.
+The image can be drawn on a computer (by [WaveDrom](https://wavedrom.com/) for example) or by hand.
+Name all parts of timing diagram.

-4. In the SimulIDE application, create the circuit with eight active-low LEDs connected to I2C to Parallel expander.
+6. In the SimulIDE application, create the circuit with eight active-low LEDs connected to I2C to Parallel expander.
 You can use individual components (ie. 8 resistors and 8 LEDs) or single **Passive > ResistorDip** and **Outputs > LedBar** according to the following figure.
 Several signals can form a bus **Logic > Other Logic > Bus**, as well.

    ![I2C LED bar](images/screenshot_simulide_i2c_leds.png)

    Create an application that sequentially turns on one of the eight LEDs. ie first LED0, then LED1 and finally LED7, then start again from the beginning.
 Use Timer/Counter1 and change the value every 262 ms. Send the status of the LEDs to the UART.
 Try to complement the LED controls according to the Knight Rider style, ie light the LEDs in one direction and then in the opposite one.

-5. In the SimulIDE application, use the following components: I2C Ram (**Components > Logic > Memory > I2C Ram**), I2C to Parallel (**Components > Logic > Converters > I2C to Parallel**) and create a schematic according to the following figure.
+7. In the SimulIDE application, use the following components: I2C Ram (**Components > Logic > Memory > I2C Ram**), I2C to Parallel (**Components > Logic > Converters > I2C to Parallel**) and create a schematic according to the following figure.
 Also, change **Control Code** property of all I2C devices.
 These codes represent the I2C addresses of the Slave circuits.
 Pins A2, A1, A0 allow you to specify part of the device address.
 Thus, up to 8 (2^3 = 8) identical devices can be connected and it will be possible to distinguish them.
 External pull-up resistors on SDA and SCL signals must be used for correct simulation.

    ![I2C scanner circuit](images/screenshot_simulide_i2c_scan.png)

    Program an application that communicates with memory modules using the I2C bus.
 Store random data in the first ten address positions of the first and second memory modules.
 Then copy 5 values from the first memory to the third and another 5 values from the second memory to the third one.
 Send the first ten values from each memory module to the UART.

-<a name="report"></a>

-## Post-Lab report

-*Complete all parts of `LAB7-I2C > README.md` file (see Part 1.4) in Czech, Slovak, or English, push it to your GitHub repository, and submit a link to this file via [BUT e-learning](https://moodle.vutbr.cz/).
-The deadline for submitting the task is the day before the next lab, i.e. in one week.*
+8. Finish all (or several) experiments, upload them to your GitHub repository, and submit the project link via [BUT e-learning](https://moodle.vutbr.cz/).
+The deadline for submitting the assignment is the day prior to the next lab session, which is one week from now.

-*Vypracujte všechny části ze souboru `LAB7-I2C > README.md` (viz Část 1.4) v českém, slovenském, nebo anglickém jazyce, uložte je na váš GitHub repozitář a odevzdejte link na tento soubor prostřednictvím [e-learningu VUT](https://moodle.vutbr.cz/).
-Termín odevzdání úkolu je den před dalším laboratorním cvičením, tj. za jeden týden.*

 <a name="references"></a>